gambtho/7641_supervisedLearning/README.md

 ## Example

-To run for example, the wine problem with an ANN, use the following command.
+To run for example, the car problem with an ANN, use the following command.

 ```
 python main.py -d wine ann